-Forum conversations happening ... offering advice and peer to peer support
+Forum conversations happening

+... offering advice and peer to peer support

+"The website and the Facebook Group have been a lifeline.
+I have made some wonderful friends online - it makes such a difference to talk to people who are going through the same things or have people who will just listen.
+My son, Callum, has also found the Teen section very useful as going through puberty is a tricky time but psoriasis can make it just a little bit harder."

 "The Facebook group is a great place to find non-judgemental help and support.
 It's like a big family where there is also humour- a microcosm reflecting the entire 'journey' of psoriasis."

+Kevin Tudor - Kent

+Karen Lowe - Guildford, Surrey

+Why don't you dive in and take a look?

+www.psoriasis-association.org.uk/forums

+Supporting... you

-Kevin Tudor - Kent Supporting... you Psoriasis is an individual condition and we believe that it's important to support people as individuals.
+Psoriasis is an individual condition and we believe that it's important to support people as individuals.
 Our helplines offer one to one support, tailored advice, or simply someone to talk to, for anyone affected by psoriasis and/or psoriatic arthritis.

-Helping you when you need it We have long offered confidential support over telephone, email, and by post, but did you know that since 2018 we have also had a confidential WhatsApp helpline?
+Helping you when you need it

+We have long offered confidential support over telephone, email, and by post, but did you know that since 2018 we have also had a confidential WhatsApp helpline?

 Although open to everyone, our WhatsApp helpline was launched to help support young people after our survey found that 67% of young people with psoriasis felt isolated.

 'I found your WhatsApp helpline incredible.
 They gave me the confidence I needed to go back to the GP and demand to be taken seriously, which resulted in my guttate psoriasis disappearing.
 I can't thank you enough."
-Anonymous years alone General information packs sent to individuals following these discussions enquiries by 27 WHATSAPP 42% EMAIL Over the last 10 years we have received

-12,292
+Anonymous

 over the last 10 years

-3,63

-27.